Entrepreneurial Finance and Accounting

 Globalisation, Business and Development

-The module adopts different disciplinary perspectives drawing from international development, political economy and comparative business systems perspectives to understand the process of globalisation and the influence of business on development concerns (eg corruption, land and water, poverty).
-The module critically examines the business responses oriented towards development (eg multi-stakeholder initiatives, inclusive business models, fair trade).
+The module adopts different disciplinary perspectives drawing from international development, political economy and comparative business systems perspectives to understand the process of globalisation and the influence of business on development concerns (for example, corruption, land and water, poverty).
+The module critically examines the business responses oriented towards development (for example, multi-stakeholder initiatives, inclusive business models, fair trade).

 Managing International Business in China